 Dec.
 31, 2020

 |Prepaid Expense, Noncurrent [Abstract]|

 |Prepaid Foreign Taxes||

-Prepaid foreign taxes, net, of $369,590 and $342,312 at December 31, 2018 and 2017, respectively, consists primarily of prepaid value added tax (“VAT”) credits.
+Prepaid foreign taxes, net, of $519,499 and $474,130 at December 31, 2020 and 2019, respectively, consists primarily of prepaid VAT credits.
 VAT credits are recovered through VAT collections on subsequent sales of products by the Company.
 Prepaid VAT tax credits do not expire.
 Prepaid foreign taxes also include Argentine minimum presumed income tax (“MPIT”) credits, which are deemed unrealizable and are fully reserved.
 MPIT credits expire after ten years.

 In assessing the realization of the prepaid foreign taxes, management considers whether it is more likely than not that some portion or all of the prepaid foreign taxes will not be realized.
 Management considers the historical and projected revenues, expenses and capital expenditures in making this assessment.
 Based on this assessment, management has recorded a valuation allowance related to MPIT credits of $193,798 and $231,441 as of December 31, 2020 and 2019, respectively.